darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : When enabled colors the simulated film and print produce that fall outside the working color profile's gamut are pulled back inside it along a smooth OkLCh curve, leaving already in-gamut colors untouched.
 When disabled, out-of-gamut colors pass through unchanged and are hard-clipped later in the pipeline instead, which can shift hues and merge distinct tones.
 This is useful for spotting which colors the simulation is pushing out of gamut.

 ## print

+Slide film has no print stage.
+Slide and reversal stocks are viewed directly rather than printed. _scan the film_ switches on by itself when you choose one, and the entire print tab then has no effect, along with _viewing glare_ on the scanner tab as there is no print surface for the light to reflect off.

 ### exposure